Arrow's Impossibility Theorem: Why No Perfect Voting System Exists

 Consider three voters and three candidates:

-- Voter 1:
+- Voter 1: $A \succ B \succ C$

-By majority rule: A beats B (voters 1, 3), B beats C (voters 1, 2), but C beats A (voters 2, 3).
-The collective preference is cyclic: A \succ B \succ C \succ A. This violates transitivity.
+By majority rule: $A$ beats $B$ (voters 1, 3), $B$ beats $C$ (voters 1, 2), but $C$ beats $A$ (voters 2, 3).
+The collective preference is cyclic: $A \succ B \succ C \succ A$.
+This violates transitivity.
 The Condorcet paradox shows that majority rule itself fails Arrow's conditions.

 Why Each Real System Fails